 - Place oats in a food processor.
 Pulse 5-6 times until oats resemble a coarse flour.

-- Put oat flour in a large mixing bowl and add remaining dry ingredients (bread flour, sugar, cinnamon, baking soda, baking powder and salt).
+- Put oat flour in a large mixing bowl and add flour, cinnamon, baking soda, baking powder and salt.
 Mix thoroughly until well combined.

-- In a separate bowl, beat eggs then incorporate buttermilk.
+- In a separate bowl, beat eggs then incorporate buttermilk, sugar and vanilla.
 Whisk to combine then stir in grated apple.

 - Add wet ingredients to dry ingredients and mix thoroughly.